Makhafagy/Career-Clique/README.md

 Credits
 -------

-- This project was created by [Your Name].
+- This project was created by [Mahmoud Khafagy, Vong Chen, Marven Naeem, Govany Soliman].
-- Special thanks to [Any Contributors] for their valuable contributions.

 License
 -------

-This project is licensed under the [License Name] License - see the [LICENSE.md](LICENSE.md) file for details.
+This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.